 The eCommerce Advisors: Usually the highest priced of all, these partners have deep business and channel understanding.
 They can help you determine "size of the prize," develop a business model, and write up a long-term plan.
 In many cases, though, they lack deep technical or platform knowledge to actually get the job done.
 This means you may get a great strategy with lots of potential but have no one to execute it.
 You may also end up in a situation where the strategy looks good but doesn't really work because some important detail has been overlooked.

 So, Who Should You Choose?

 It's a trick question...
 Clients shouldn't have to compromise!
 Given today's challenges, most brands need partners that bring the full package: an integrated mix of business strategy, operational, technical, and product marketing expertise.

 This is why we started Bold Retail.
 We're strategic product people who've managed Multi-Million and Billion dollar businesses.
 We've built a playbook, a winning team, and a toolkit designed solely to help product companies achieve rapid growth online.
-We integrate strategic, operational, creative, and analytical expertise to help you at all stages of your work from channel opportunity assessment, to handcrafted eCommerce content, to management of your ongoing B2C operations.
+We integrate strategic, operational, creative, and analytical expertise to help you at all stages of your work from channel opportunity assessment, to eCommerce content, to ongoing management of your operations.